 Bar attendants often work late evenings, weekends, and holidays.
 Nearly half of all bar attendants work part time.

-While you don’t need any educational qualifications to work as a Bar Attendant, you’ll need some competency certificates to get you started.
+You don’t need any educational qualifications to work as a Bar Attendant, you will need some certificates to get you started.
+TAFE is a great place to start researching.

-You will also likely need a Responsible Service of Gambling if you’re going to work in an establishment that has gaming machines, or to broaden your options for environments you’re licensed to work in.
-These are available through TAFE and online.
+- Responsible Service of Gambling if you’re going to work in an establishment that has gaming machines, or to broaden your options for environments you’re licensed to work in.

 - Team Player